c-salmon/c-salmon/README.md

 My shutters were half closed and only my yellow lamp in the back corner of the room was on.<br>
 I was putting blush on my cheeks when I remembered my dream.<br>
 As I got my soft brush and put the sparkly pink powder on my face,<br>
-I remembered how the cool wind on Cape Cape felt on my face.<br>
+I remembered how the cool wind on the Cape felt on my face.<br>
 I saw the pink shimmer appear on my cheeks that reminded me of the pink on the final night, staring at the sunset at Chatham lighthouse.<br>
 It was so light that it felt more like a sunrise than sunset that evening.<br>
 I look at my painting of that day taped onto my mirror.<br>